-English lies at the heart of the curriculum and is both a subject in school and the means by which most of our learning and communication takes place.
+English lies at the heart of the curriculum and is both a subject in school and the means by which most of our teaching, learning and communication takes place.

 Studying English involves:

-We encourage pupils to read good literature from the past and the present as this is a model which shows language at its most effective and helps us to relate to historical, social and artistic contexts, to encourage empathy and experience of other worlds.
+We will encourage you to read good literature from the past and the present as this is a model which shows language at its most effective and helps us to relate to historical, social and artistic contexts, to encourage empathy and experience of other worlds.
 It is also a means of exploring new ways of expression and brings about confidence, awareness, a critical outlook and a greater sense of personal identity.

 Curated by: Curriculum Leader for English